ktaylor63/southeast/site/content/news/service-southeast-region-formally-ends-the-evaluation-process-for-the-possible-use-of-genetically-modified-crops-on-national-wildlife-refuges.md

 ---
-title: 'Service Southeast Region Formally Ends the Evaluation Process for the Possible Use of Genetically Modified Crops on National Wildlife Refuges'
+title: 'Service Southeast Region formally ends the evaluation process for the possible use of genetically modified crops on national wildlife refuges'
 date: '2015-06-05'
 hero:
     name: black-bear-after-harvest.jpg